kingtoad-c/python-crypter/README.md

    - Then Base64 encoding is applied repeatedly according to the first key.

 2. **Decryption**:
-   - Base64 decoding is applied repeatedly according to the first key.
+   - Base64 decoding is applied multiple times and so is the ceaser cypher both encrypted hidden behind a second shift key wich requires both to unlock
-   - Caesar cipher is reversed using the second key.

 > ⚠️ This tool is for **educational and obfuscation purposes only**.
 It is **not cryptographically secure** and should not be used for protecting sensitive information in production.